-The Foothills Recreation Management Association manages and maintains two campgrounds that cater to ATV riders.
-These are the Gregg River Recreation Area and the Petite Lake Campground - at both of these sites, ATVs can be driven in and out of the campground.
-Machines should not be run between 10 p.m. and 7 a.m.
+The Foothills Recreation Management Association manages and maintains two campgrounds for ATV riders.
+These are the Gregg River Recreation Area and the Petite Lake Campground.
+At both sites, ATVs can be driven in and out of the campground.
+Machines shouldn't run between 10 p.m. and 7 a.m.